aimrt.executor

 The asio_strand

-executor is a pseudo-executor that depends on the asio_thread
+executor is a pseudo-executor attached to the asio_thread

-executor, implemented using Asio’s strand.
-It cannot exist independently and does not own actual threads.
-During operation, it delegates tasks to the bound asio_thread
+executor, implemented based on Asio’s strand.
+It cannot exist independently and does not own actual threads; during operation, it delegates tasks to the bound asio_thread

-executor for execution.
-However, it guarantees thread safety and supports scheduled tasks.
-All its configuration items are as follows:
+executor for actual execution.
+However, it guarantees thread safety and also supports timed scheduling.
+All of its configuration items are as follows:

 Node |